-For homeowners looking for a durable metal roof that will not break the bank, corrugated metal panels have become an increasingly popular option.
-R panel and 5V Crimp metal roofs can cost as little as $4.95-7.06 per square foot, including all materials and professional labor.
+If you are looking for a durable metal roof that will not break your bank, corrugated metal panels are an increasingly popular option.
+R panel and 5V Crimp metal roofs cost as little as $4-6 per square foot, including all materials and professional labor.

 See Costs in Your Area!